-5.3 CLBMON-21 Mid Columbia River Juvenile Sturgeon Detection and Habitat Program and Tracking of Existing Sonic Tagged Sturgeon been limited success in evaluating growth and survival of fish released from the aquaculture program despite significant capture efforts expended as part of this program.
+This monitoring program was designed to monitor the success (growth and survival) of hatchery-origin white sturgeon released into the MCR and Arrow Reservoir.
+The monitoring program has been successful in addressing general habitat use in the MCR through the use of telemetry on a subset of individuals.
+However, there has been limited success in evaluating growth and survival of fish released from the aquaculture program despite significant capture efforts expended as part of this program.
 To date, only 47 individuals have been captured, precluding any quantitative evaluation of survival.
 Low capture rates in MCR may be due to predation, slower growth, or a more challenging reservoir environment to sample.
 The majority of the captures have been captured within 1.5 years following release from the hatchery with only a single individual captured more than five years following the date they were released (10 years at large).
 While this suggests some capacity for survival, the program has yet to produce sufficient data to estimate survival or year class abundance which is required to address the management questions.